 Barb Roscoe is beginning her sixth year at Gan Yeladim working as a Preschool teacher.
 Barb grew up in Bristol, Vermont.
 She graduated from University of New England with an Environmental Science degree with a focus on wildlife.
 In her spare time, she enjoys working with rehabilitating birds of prey, hiking, live music, and playing outdoors!
 She is the loving mother of a golden retriever Sandy and two birds Simon and Bodhi.
 Barb is looking forward to spending the year exploring the curiosities and building a community with the Preschool class this year!

 Julia is beginning her third year of working with young children in a classroom setting.
 She grew up in Burlington, Vermont and spent 7 years living in California.
 In her free time, Julia enjoys traveling, yoga, dancing, hula hooping, hiking, and spending time with her miniature dachshund Tiny.
 She is so excited to be a part of the Gan community once again!

+Beth Starger is starting her third year as the Gan Yeladim Atelieista.
+She is an artist who specializes in a myriad of different mediums.
+She uses art as a door between emotion and expression, and loves to guide children as to how to unlock their own passion using all the languages of expression.
+These languages can include painting, singing, building, dancing, drawing; the possibilities are limitless.
 Beth was a preschool teacher at Gan for five years.
 Along side being the Atelieista she is also an activities specialist at a nursing home, a privet art instructor, and a commissioned painter.
 She has a BA from Hampshire Collage in Literary Journalism and Photography, with a minor in Psychology.
 She lives in Burlington with her two daughters, Addy and Tully, and her husband Dan.